-Find the requirements for publishing your school's annual report online.
+Find the requirements for publishing your school's planning and reporting documents online.

 |Level of compliance||Main audience||Other|

-Making your annual report available ensures parents and the wider community can access information about what your school has achieved, and how your board has managed school finances in the previous school year.
+Making your planning and reporting documents available ensures students, parents and the wider community can access information about your board’s goals and targets for your students, what your school has achieved, and how your board has managed school finances in the previous school year.

-Before you make any of your annual report publicly available, your board must check if it contains any information that might breach an individual's privacy.
-If it does, you may have grounds to redact this information to protect their privacy.
+Before you make any of your planning and reporting documents publicly available, your board must check if they contain any information that might breach an individual's privacy.
+If they do, you may have grounds to redact this information to protect their privacy.

 The types of information which may impact on the privacy of an individual include:

-- Photos of students where permission has not be given by the student/parents for their use.
+- Photos of students where permission has not been given by the student/parents for their use.

 - References to specific disabilities of students may be withheld depending on context and whether it poses a risk to privacy.

-When writing your analysis of variance, which forms part of the annual report, you should ensure that where possible it does not include any of the above.
-If you identify that your analysis of variance does include information which could be attributed to an individual, which may be unavoidable in smaller schools, the information can be redacted before the annual report is published.
-However, care must be taken to ensure that the analysis of variance still provides the necessary information for the reader to be able to understand the achievements of the school.
+If you identify that your documents do include information which could be attributed to an individual, which may be unavoidable in smaller schools, the information must be removed before the documents are published.
+However, care must be taken to ensure that the documents still provide the necessary information for the reader.

 It is important to note that while identifying characteristics such as those above may be redacted before publishing online, the disclosures included in the Kiwi Park model financial statements(external link) are legislative requirements and cannot be redacted.

-- This includes information about the Principal’s remuneration and any settlement payments paid to staff or board members.
+- Information about the Principal’s remuneration and any settlement payments paid to staff or board members must not be redacted.

-If you do not have a website, we can host your annual report on our Education Counts website.
-You can send your request for us to host your annual report to firstname.lastname@example.org
+If you do not have a website, we can host your planning and reporting documents on our Education Counts website(external link).
+You can send your request for us to host your documents to firstname.lastname@example.org.

-The Ministry will only publish annual reports on Education Counts for schools that do not have websites, or who have websites that are not being maintained.
+The Ministry will only publish planning and reporting documents on Education Counts for schools that do not have websites, or who have websites that are not being maintained.

 Last reviewed: Has this been useful?
 Give us your feedback